Your Rights and Options

-Victims are not required to file a complaint but are encouraged to do so.
-Regardless if a victim chooses to report sexual misconduct, reasonable available accommodations or protective measures will be provided to the victim upon request.
+Victims are not required to file a complaint, but are encouraged to do so.
+Regardless if a victim chooses to file a complaint, reasonable accommodations or protective measures can be provided to the victim upon request.

-Victims/Survivors of sexual assault may also file a criminal complaint by contacting NIU Police and Public Safety at 815-753-1212 or in person at 395 Wirtz Drive.
-Victims/Survivors may also call the DeKalb Police Department at 815-748-8400.
+Victims of sexual assault may also file a criminal complaint by contacting NIU Police and Public Safety at 815-753-1212 or in person at 395 Wirtz Drive.
+Victims may also call the DeKalb Police Department at 815-748-8400.

 Title IX/Sexual Misconduct Policy Overview